9 things to do in Sydney

 8. Take a side trip

-A kangaroo in the blue mountains.
+A kangaroo in the Blue Mountains, two hours west of Sydney.

 Destination NSW